 Frequently Asked Questions About Criminal Law In Illinois

 The criminal defense lawyers at Johnson, Westra, Broecker, Whittaker & Newitt, P.C. provide the following answers to frequently asked questions regarding criminal law and procedure in Illinois.
-If you have other questions or need help with a DUI or other criminal law matter, please contact our offices in Chicago and Carol Stream for immediate assistance.
+If you have other questions or need help with a DUI or other criminal law matter, please contact our office in Carol Stream for immediate assistance.

 What is the legal limit for DUI in Illinois?

 You can be arrested for Driving Under the Influence (DUI) if a test reveals your blood alcohol concentration (BAC) to be .08% or higher.
 However, it is important to know that you can also be arrested with a BAC between .05% and .08% if there is other evidence that your driving is impaired, such as if you are observed weaving or drifting out of your lane.